-Grand Cayman, 11 July 2023 – The Ministry of Sustainability & Climate Resiliency is launching a new programme to provide energy efficiency retrofits for eligible Caymanian homeowners struggling with high utility bills.
+The Ministry of Sustainability & Climate Resiliency has launched a new programme to provide energy efficiency retrofits for eligible Caymanian homeowners struggling with high utility bills.

 Cayman Home Energy Efficiency Retrofits (CHEER) Programme

-Under the CHEER Programme, approved homes will undergo an energy audit, conducted by a trained energy professional, prior to receiving tailored energy-saving upgrades such as: insulation, upgraded air conditioning, sealing the building envelope, LED lighting, Energy Star-rated appliance upgrades or smart thermostats.
+Under the CHEER Programme, approved homes underwent an energy audit, conducted by a trained energy professional, prior to receiving tailored energy-saving upgrades such as: insulation, upgraded air conditioning, sealing the building envelope, LED lighting, Energy Star-rated appliance upgrades or smart thermostats.

 Resilience Cayman Chairperson Jan Gupta said: “The programme is very timely and welcomed by many families in Cayman who are struggling to keep up with their energy bills, especially as we enter the hottest months.
 It will also provide us with an opportunity to assist many homeowners to retrofit their homes towards a more sustainable energy future.”

-To be eligible for the programme, applicants should satisfy the following criteria:
+To be eligible for the programme, applicants had to satisfy the following criteria:

 - You are Caymanian;